hannahscovill/study-guide-ppl/src/pages/acronyms.md

 I sometimes got lost while reading the PHAK and had to go back several pages to find where it was defined.
 Hope this helps!

+Related: The PHAK also has a [glossary](https://www.faa.gov/sites/faa.gov/files/21_phak_glossary.pdf) of terms.
+It doesn't have all the acronyms and initialisms though

 Missing one?
 [Open an issue](https://github.com/hannahscovill/study-guide-ppl/issues/new) in the repository.
 [Pull Requests](https://github.com/hannahscovill/study-guide-ppl/pulls) (PRs) welcomed.

 |||